-Taiwan might not be one of the first Asian countries that come to mind when you think of a beach break – it's more well known for its culture-rich cities and technology companies.
-Yet this island nation – surrounded by the Taiwan Strait to the west and the Pacific to the east – has some pretty good sandy stretches.
-Not only that, but Taiwan also has great diving spots, especially in the waters around its outlying islets, plus a burgeoning surf scene.
+Taiwan might not be one of the first Asian countries that come to mind when you think of a beach break.
+Yet this island nation has some pretty good sandy stretches.
+Taiwan beaches also have great diving spots, especially in the waters around its outlying islets, plus a burgeoning surf scene.
 In the main, the best beaches in Taiwan are located along its northern and eastern coasts, with the exception of those around Kenting in the south.

 If you want to do more than just lie out in the sun, Kenting has several coral reefs ideal for snorkelling; one of the most popular spots is towards Ho bi hu harbour.

 Find more accommodation options to stay in the Kenting area

 Facing the Pacific, the east coast boasts some of Taiwan’s best scenery.
 However, serious currents mean that several of the most picturesque beaches are closed to swimmers.
 Of course, you can still enjoy a scenic walk on the beach.
 Conversely, the strong waves also mean the best surfing in Taiwan is found here, especially during the winter months.

 For those who fancy a dip — we recommend Wai’ao Beach.
 Also known as Wushigang, this beach is one of Taiwan’s top surf spots, and is great for swimming too.
 There are plenty of local surf outfits where you can rent boards and pick up some lessons.
 The ocean is divided into surf- and swimmer-only sections, so keep your wits about you.
 Wai’ao Beach is open all year round.